mrookiiheya-arch/kotodama-os/README.md

 ## Stress-test Notes (Qualitative, Scope-Limited)

 These notes are **not performance claims** and are **not benchmark results**.
-They document **repeatable qualitative behavioral divergence** observed under controlled conversational pressure, intended as feasibility evidence for a **pre-generation Behavior Layer**.
+They document **repeatable qualitative behavioral divergence** observed under controlled conversational pressure, intended as feasibility evidence for a **pre-response Behavior Layer**.

 To assess whether Kotodama OS can function as a **structural Behavior Layer**—rather than a prompt-only artifact—we ran **adversarial stress tests** against a baseline system.